datreant/datreant/docs/install.rst

 There are no official releases of datreant yet, but the master branch on GitHub gives the most current state of the package.

+.. note:: Python 2.7 or above is required for all datreant packages.

 To install from source, clone the repository and switch to the master branch ::

     git clone git@github.com:datreant/datreant.core.git